serverless/serverless/docs/providers/aws/events/apigateway.md

 ## Share API Gateway and API Resources

 As your application grows, you will likely need to break it out into multiple, smaller services.
-By default, each Serverless project generates a new API Gateway by default.
-However, you can share the same API Gateway between multiple projects by referencing its' REST API ID and Root Resource ID in `serverless.yml` as follows:
+By default, each Serverless project generates a new API Gateway.
+However, you can share the same API Gateway between multiple projects by referencing its REST API ID and Root Resource ID in `serverless.yml` as follows:

 ```yml
 service: service-name